elixir-ecto/ecto/guides/Getting Started.md

 end
 ```

-This schema defines the schema from the database that this schema maps to.
+This defines the schema from the database that this schema maps to.
 In this case, we're telling Ecto that the `Friends.Person` schema maps to the `people` table in the database, and the `first_name`, `last_name` and `age` fields in that table.
 The second argument passed to `field` tells Ecto how we want the information from the database to be represented in our schema.

 We've called this schema `Person` because the naming convention in Ecto for schemas is a singularized name.